 - Learn – always.
 Like muscles, the brain responds to exercise.
 Challenge yourself with new knowledge, new skills and interaction with real humans.
 Employers are complaining that those under 30 have trouble with non-digital communication.
 We can do better than that.

 - Get physical.
 It's so easy to spend way too much time sitting.
-Plant a garden, take a walk, crank out some pushups – just get moving!
+Plant a garden, plant a tree, take a walk, crank out some pushups – just get moving!

 - Create your team.
 Find people you can trust, work together in good times and bad.
 A team will beat an individual every time; an educated team is even more formidable.
 Think wide and deep – your team needs a variety of skills and personality types.
 Get to know people in different age groups.
 Our elderly neighbors are a wonderful resource for information about the area, and my sons do odd jobs and computer work for them.